Introduction to Parallel Computing and the NCSU Linux Cluster

 subscribe hpcin the body.

-This free short course will meet for 6 hours total (over 2 sessions).
-It will be offered in fall break, Thursday October 4, 9:30-12:30 PM and Friday October 5, 9:30-12:30 PM.
-The 2 session short course will be held in the ITTC lab 1-B in the D.H.
+This free short course will meet for 4 hours total (over 2 sessions).
+It will be offered Thursday, October 31 3:30-5:30 and Thursday, November7 3:30-5:30.
+The course is similar to the short course offered over fall break a few weeks ago.
+The 2 session short course will be held in the ITTC Lab 2 in the D.H.
 Hill main NCSU library.
 It's a rather tortuous path from the front desk to the lab, but you can ask at the front desk.
-If you e-mail me (Gary Howell, email@example.com) in advance I can be sure to have enough course materials on hand.
+If you e-mail me (Gary Howell, firstname.lastname@example.org) in advance I can be sure there's enough space for you.

 Graduate students, postdocs, faculty and staff who are likely to use parallel computation in research projects or theses are particularly invited.
 Before class starts, students who do not already have a Blade Center account are encouraged to have their advisors request them so they can have a permanent account.
 Faculty can request accounts for themselves and for their students online from http://www.ncsu.edu/itd/hpc/About/Contact.php